About Me

 My path didn’t begin traditionally.

 It began on rivers, trails, and between canyon walls.
-From ages 19 to 28, I worked as a wilderness and outdoor guide, working summers for the National Park Service in Colorado, then leading trips through my university’s outdoor program, and later guiding professionally in the Grand Canyon and in Jackson, Wyoming.
-Those years taught me how to hold space for others through challenge, transformation, and awe.
-They also instilled a deep respect for the wisdom of the body and the natural world—foundations that continue to inform my work today.
+From ages 19 to 28, I worked as a outdoors—first with the National Park Service in Colorado, then leading trips through my university, and later outdoor guiding professionally in the Grand Canyon and in Jackson, Wyoming.
+Those years shaped how I show up today: grounded, calm under pressure, and skilled at guiding others through challenge, transformation, and awe.

-After nearly a decade in the field, I shifted gears and earned a graduate degree in Urban and Regional Planning, focusing on public policy and community engagement.
-I spent the next several years working as a consultant and facilitator, bringing together diverse community members and elected officials to navigate complex challenges and shape policy grounded in equity and inclusion.
+After nearly a decade in the field, I went back to school and earned a master’s degree in Urban and Regional Planning and spent the next several years in public affairs and community engagement.
+I facilitated conversations between elected officials, agencies, and communities— and build community engagement plans to help people navigate complex issues and create policy rooted in equity, access, and inclusion.

 Guiding in the Grand Canyon, mid 2000’s